Wojstan/GitWorkshop/README.md

 Let's add another line with some typos!

-Here is anoter line with new gramar mistaces.
+Here is anoter line with new gramar mistakes.